 WHAT IS LINE DANCING?

-Line dancing is a choreographed routine of steps using various dance styles from ballroom, latin, country & western and more - making it a truly unique dance form.
+Line dancing is a choreographed routine of steps using various dance styles from ballroom, latin, country & western and more - making it a truly diverse dance form.
 Because it incorporates so many styles of dance, you can expect to hear all kinds of music from the latest chart hits to country to motown!

 Although most would associate line dancing with country music, its roots can be traced back much further than the country & western hype of the 80s and 90s.
 Arguably stemming from folk dancing, line dance has evolved many times over the years, just as it does today.
 The 1950s dance "The Madison", as well as disco classics such as "The Electric Slide" or "Bus Stop" and 90s dance craze "The Macarena" can all be classed as line dances.

 It's hard to disagree that line dancing hit a massive high in the 90s with the release of country hits such as Boot Scootin' Boogie and Achy Breaky Heart.
 While some still embrace the old style, choosing to wear the Stetson and boots, the majority have ditched them in favour of comfortable clothing and proper dance shoes.
-Today, we are a greatly diverse dance form embracing many different styles.

 Scroll to the bottom of the page to see demo videos of various levels and styles seen today.